-Because other medical difficulties sometimes go along with ASD, your paediatrician might also do other tests, such as a physical examination and history, and a hearing test.
+Because other medical difficulties sometimes go along with autism spectrum disorder (ASD), your paediatrician might also do other tests, like a physical examination and history, and a hearing test.
 These tests:

 - check for signs of other conditions that might explain your child’s symptoms

-- help to identify any other medical problems that might require treatment.
+- help to identify any other medical problems that might need treatment.

-Most children will also have a language assessment by a speech pathologist.
+Most children will also have a communication and language assessment by a speech pathologist.

-Occasionally, the outcome of your assessment might be a recommended period of ‘watchful waiting’.
-This means your health care practitioner wants to wait to see whether your child’s symptoms change with a few more months of development.
-It’s possible the symptoms might resolve or become more pronounced.
+Occasionally, the outcome of your assessment might be a recommended period of ‘watchful waiting’, especially if your child is younger than 1-2 years.
+This means your health professional wants to wait to see whether your child’s symptoms change with a few more months of development.
+It’s possible the symptoms might go away or become more pronounced.

 If you’re told to wait and watch, again the key is to be proactive:

 - Get your child checked every three months.